-You can make protein pancakes without baking powder, heck all you really only need 3 ingredients for protein powder pancakes success: your favorite protein powder, low carb milks and an egg.
+You can make protein pancakes without baking powder, heck… you really only need 3 ingredients for protein powder pancakes success: your favorite protein powder, your choice of low carb milks, and an egg.

-The problem with 3 ingredient protein pancakes is they lack the “fluff” we crave from a solid pancake recipe.
+The problem with the 3-ingredient protein pancakes mentioned above is that they lack the “fluff” we crave from a solid pancake recipe.
 So, toss a little baking powder with salt (these work together as a leavening agent), and all will be wonderful again.